 It is not possible in this biodiversity plan to deal with all the groups of invertebrate, however we intend to have sections on butterflies, moths, and dragon / damselflies.
 In addition, two invertebrates are highlighted as priority species: Glowworm and White-Clawed Crayfish.

 Butterflies.
 Over 30 species of butterfly have been recorded in Barnsley.

 Sites considered to be a priority for conservation for butterflies include

-Sites considered to be a priority for conservation for dragon or damselflies include sites where 8 or more species of Dragonflies and/or Damselflies.
+Dragon Flies and Damselflies.
+Sites considered to be a priority for conservation for dragon or damselflies include sites with an assemblage of 8 or more species.

 Emperor Dragonfly, Migrant Hawker, Black-tailed Skimmer, Red-eyed Damselfly, Small Red-eyed Damselfly are considered important in Yorkshire.
 Common Hawker, Black Darter and Emerald Damselfly are decreasing nationally.

 Buglife has produced some ‘best practice guidance’ for planners, developers and communities on